OPENING | ADRIAN VILLAR ROJAS | THE THEATER OF DISAPPEARANCE01/06/2017 17:00 - 22:00

 The Theater of Disappearance is a major site-specific installation by celebrated Argentinian artist Adrián Villar Rojas, commissioned and organized by NEON.

-The installation titled The Theater of Disappearance is an umbrella title and part of four separate exhibitions taking place in 2017 across Europe and the US through new independent commissions by all institutions involved.
-The Metropolitan Museum of Art, New York (April 14-October 29), Kunsthaus Bregenz, Austria (May 13-Aug.
-27), NEON, Athens, (June 1-Sept.
-24, 2017) and the Geffen Contemporary at MOCA, Los Angeles (Oct.
-22-Feb.
-26, 2018).
+The Theater of Disappearance is an umbrella title covering four separate exhibitions of new, independent commissions taking place in 2017 across Europe and the US at The Metropolitan Museum of Art, New York (April 14-October 29), Kunsthaus Bregenz, Austria (May 13-August 27), NEON, Athens, (June 1-September 24, 2017) and the Geffen Contemporary at MOCA, Los Angeles (October 22-February 26, 2018).

 Curator | Elina Kountouri, Director ΝΕΟΝ